shangzhouye/academic-kickstart/content/other-projects/centernet_detection/index.md

 For the evaluation, we followed the standard average precision (AP) evaluation criteria proposed in the Pascal VOC benchmark \[8].
 A car detection can be counted as true positive only if its overlap with the ground truth bounding box is above 70%.
 By adjusting the confidence threshold for detection, a precision-recall (PR) curve can be obtained with 40 different recall positions.
 The AP can then be calculated as the area under the PR curve.
 We use this calculated average precision value as the measure of the performance of our system.
 The KITTI benchmark evaluation criterion has three levels of difficulty: Easy, Medium, and Hard  \[7].
 The object's minimum bounding box height decreases with increasing difficulty, while the maximum occlusion level and maximum truncation increases with increasing difficulty.

-The training loop and inferences steps can be described in Figure 2  ([source](https://medium.com/visionwizard/centernet-objects-as-points-a-comprehensive-guide-2ed9993c48bc)).
+The training loop and inferences steps can be described in Figure 2.

 ![](./figures/training_loop.png)

-> *Figure 2: Training and Inference flowchart.*
+> *Figure 2: Training and Inference flowchart ([source](https://medium.com/visionwizard/centernet-objects-as-points-a-comprehensive-guide-2ed9993c48bc)).*

 ## Results